 “As HTTPS becomes more and more the default, it makes no sense to keep the ‘Secure’ indicator present, the browser should only tell us when something notable happens.”, Helme said.

 Many website owners whose sites are not yet secured by HTTPS believe that HTTPS is expensive because it requires an SSL/TLS certificate for which many companies charge an annual fee.
 However, if your website is hosted with Parrot Creative then your site will have HTTPS included for free – either through our highly secure CDN and firewall (CloudFlare), Let’s Encrypt or both for best security.

 Chrome aims to eventually mark HTTP sites with a red “Not Secure” marker, so it’s crucial to start thinking about the security of your site.

-Get in touch with Parrot Creative if you would like your website to be a part of a faster and safer web.
+Get in touch with our website fix experts if you would like your website to be a part of a faster and safer web.
 We can offer free advice and guidance, or make your site secure for you for a minimal fee.